Las Vegas Casinos Offer Canadians "At Par" Discount

 Casinos Extend Other Bargains

-Canadians are important to tourism in Las Vegas.
+Canadians are important to Las Vegas tourism.
 Between 2019 and 2024, Canadians made up 44% of all global air travelers to the Las Vegas area, according to Las Vegas Convention and Visitors Authority figures cited by the Las Vegas Review-Journal.
 However, Canadian visitation in 2025 was down by 20%.

 Recent figures indicate Stevens’ “At Par” program is helping reverse that decline.